-Sampling frequencies are determined for each well, based on the LTMO and the DQOs and are semiannual, biennial, every nine months or quarterly.
+Sampling frequencies are determined for each well based on the LTMO and the DQOs and is either semiannual, biennial, every nine months or quarterly.
 Depending on the location and historical results, all wells are sampled for either the CSSA QAPP list of VOC analytes (Full List VOCs), or the reduced list of analytes (short list VOCs shown in Table 3) of compounds historically detected at CSSA.
 Metals analyses for on-post drinking water wells include arsenic, barium, copper, zinc, lead, cadmium, chromium and mercury.
-Monitoring wells are sampled for cadmium, chromium, lead, and mercury.
+Monitoring wells are sampled for adminum and iron due to past detections.
 In addition, newly installed wells will be sampled for additional metals (nine total) and natural water quality parameters during the first quarterly monitoring event following their installation.
 All groundwater samples will be analyzed for those parameters and methods listed in Table 2.